Foams, iterated wreath products, field extensions and Sylvester sums: Patched surfaces, separable extensions, and foams

 One can further assume that $B$ is an abelian monoid with an action of $G$ on it rather than an abelian group.
 The notion of a $(G,B)$-decoration of $S$ modulo Figure~\ref{fig5_16a}, \ref{fig5_16b}, \ref{fig5_20} relations makes sense, and one can consider universal theories and state spaces for such pairs as well, although there is no underlying topological space $X$ to interpret equivalences classes of $(G,B)$-decorations as homotopy classes of maps into $X$.

-Thus, in this subsection we describe the Poincare dual diagrammatics (to the usual diagrammatics) for specifying representations of the fundamental groups of a surface, as well as propose to study universal theories for such representations, which should generalize Turaev's homotopy TQFTs in two dimensions.
+\begin{remark} In this subsection, we describe the Poincar\'e dual diagrammatics (to the usual diagrammatics) for specifying representations of the fundamental groups of a surface, as well as propose to study universal theories for such representations, which should generalize Turaev's homotopy TQFTs in two dimensions. \end{remark}